How to Support Truth and Reconciliation

 CTA #1: Reduce the number of Aboriginal children in care

-This particular CTA is stated to be in progress, with an Indigenous child welfare bill passed in 2019.
+This particular CTA is stalled, with an Indigenous child welfare bill passed in 2019.
 However, the number of Indigenous children in care has not been reduced.
 In fact, Statistics Canada reported that Indigenous children make up 53.8% of children in foster care in 2021, with 7.7% being aged 14 or younger.

 CTA #2: Publish annual reports on the number of Aboriginal children in care